 Knowing that you are loved and experiencing being loved

-I spent the previous morning thinking up excuses to reduce our future meetings to two.
+James had spent the previous morning thinking up excuses to reduce their future meetings to two.
 What time had been salvaged from the wreckage of that morning was spent trying to find excuses to extend them to five by making use of the Saturday morning before the ‘plane departed.
-I had no intention, therefore, of wasting further time with trivial icebreakers.
-I was annoyed at the way Peter’s phobia about time had interrupted what was just turning out to be an absorbing conversation the day before.
-I was eager to get things going again so I reminded him that he had said that there is all the difference in the world between knowing that you are loved and experiencing being loved.
+James had no intention, therefore, of wasting further time with trivial icebreakers.
+He was annoyed at the way Peter’s phobia about time had interrupted what was just turning out to be an absorbing conversation the day before.
+He was eager to get things going again so he reminded Peter that he had said that there is all the difference in the world between knowing that we are loved and experiencing being loved.

 A security problem – a classic case